shaynemartin91/JimmyClient/README.md

     ScheduleTime: 'ASAP'
 };

 //You must do this before you can access certain endpoints like menus and menu items.
+These are required properties.
-JimmyClient.Order.start().then(order => {
+JimmyClient.Order.start(orderDetails).then(order => {
     //Order is now available
 });
 ```